 PAIGE STEELE

-Paige joined the Friends of Acadia staff in 2014 after serving as the interpretive education associate at the Wells National Estuarine Research Reserve in Wells, Maine.
-She began work in and around the park in 2004 as a registered Maine guide leading sea kayak, hiking, and biking tours.
+Paige joined the Friends of Acadia staff as the Conservation Projects Manager in 2014 after serving as the Interpretive Education Associate at the Wells National Estuarine Research Reserve in Wells, Maine.
+Paige began working in Acadia National Park in 2004 as a Registered Maine Guide leading sea kayak, hiking, and biking tours, and is now a Master Maine Sea Kayak Guide after 10+ years of commercial guiding and training new guides.
+Her significant trip leadership in the park greatly contributes to helping curate meaningful experiences for groups visiting Acadia for the first time.

-Paige grew up in the countryside of Cherokee Nation, Oklahoma, where her love for the outdoors was inspired by climbing trees and trips to national parks.
-Her conservation career began as a volunteer naturalist at Oxley Nature Center before attending College of the Atlantic in Bar Harbor, bringing her to the Acadia region.
-Paige currently lives in Ellsworth with her family, who love playing in the woods and waters of Maine.
+Paige grew up in Owasso, Oklahoma, where her love for the outdoors was inspired by climbing trees and gardening at home, as well as vacations to national parks.
+Her conservation career began as a Volunteer Naturalist at Oxley Nature Center before attending College of the Atlantic in Bar Harbor, bringing her to the Acadia region.
+Paige currently lives in Ellsworth with her family, who love skiing down Maine’s mountains in the winter and splashing in the ocean, lakes, and ponds during the summer.

 Contact: paige@friendsofacadia.org